carlosfrias/apigee-opdk-port-check/README.md

 # Apigee OPDK Port Check

-The purpose of thise Ansible role is to report whether Apigee ports are in fact accessible.
+The purpose of this Ansible role is to report whether Apigee ports are in fact accessible.

 Requirements
 ------------

-N/A
+The Ansible inventory has been configured for use by these playbooks as described.

 Role Variables
 --------------